 There are two main ways to market a SaaS: the self-service model and the contractual model based on a signed quotation.

-Although the legal basis remains similar, these two approaches require precise adjustments in your terms and conditions.
+Although the legal basis remains similar, these two approaches require precise adjustments in your T&Cs.
 Your terms and conditions must be adapted to your sales method.

 SaaS self-service: simplify acceptance

-In the self-service model, the customer signs up and subscribes to the service alone without negotiating or signing any formal document.
-The acceptance of the contract is done online, typically by a simple check box or an acceptance button after displaying the T&Cs.
+In the self-service model, the customer signs up and subscribes to the service independently, without negotiating or signing any formal document.
+Acceptance of the contract is completed online, typically via a simple checkbox or an acceptance button displayed after the T&Cs.

 • The terms of the subscription, in particular its renewal.